uwhackweek/hackweeks-as-a-service/docs/services/lead-community.md

 * Matching the technical and scientific needs of the community to the design of the hackweek.
 * Ensuring everyone involved is sufficiently resourced to carry out the work.
-* Strategizing on how best to implement practices of open source science for this community.
+* Strategizing on how best to implement practices of open-source science within this community.
+* Building supportive partnerships and communities of practice before, during, and after the hackweek.

 ## Specific Activities